vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 vega start --home="YOUR_VEGA_HOME_PATH" --nodewallet-passphrase-file="YOUR_PASSPHRASE_FILE_PATH" --network=sandbox
 ```

-If using Visor, start your node by running the service manager of your choice, including the required args (flags) for network, etc, and use the following command:
+If using Visor, configure the node with Visor, including the required args (flags) for network, etc, and then start Visor with the service manager of your choice using the following command:

 ```shell
 visor run --home "VISOR_HOME_PATH"